Sleepful/mymail/README.md

 # Deploy

+First make sure all the assets have been generated in your local machine (Docker will copy them):

+`make live` in the root of the project

 Deploy with Pulumi:

 `cd pulumi && pulumi up`

 This will automatically build the Docker image and push it to ECR for the new deployment.

+You need to configure your aws cli credentials so Pulumi may pull them.

 # Making the project prod-ready